 The Department of Biochemistry in collaboration with departments in the Medical Sciences and Mathematical, Life and Physical Sciences offer PhD studentships for research in wide ranging areas of biochemistry, molecular biology, biomedicine, biophysics and computational biochemistry.
 In your application for admission to a programme of study, you must indicate all studentship(s) that you wish to be considered for.
 Alternatively, candidates may bring their own scholarships or sponsorships to support their studies, and will need to provide relevant information on their application for admission.

 Applications for admission received by the closing date of a scholarship will be considered if the candidate meets the scholarship academic, nationality and residence eligibility criteria.
-Please note that most competitive scholarships require that applications be received by the January 4th 2013 deadline (apart from those studentships that are listed as currently available below).
+Please note that most competitive scholarships require that applications be received by the 8th January 2016 (12 noon UK GMT) deadline.

 - UK Research Council Studentships - covers fees only for research under the remit of the BBSRC or MRC.
 Eligibility: European Union (EU) non-UK candidates.